llap4585/T5-Refiner-DomainFocus/README.md

 [Introduction](#Introduction)

 ---
+>Notice:
+>
+>All essential instructions are included as comments within the code.
+>
+>No separate Quickstart guide is provided.
+>
+>I hate Quickstart!
+---
 > **⚠️Disclaimer:** The non-English and non-Chinese versions of this documentation are provided for convenience only and were generated using machine translation.
 README may have been revised multiple times, and non-Chinese content may be missing.
 In case of any discrepancy, the Chinese version shall prevail.